Mine (Taylor Swift song): Critical reception

-The song received mostly positive reviews by music critics.
-Billboard gave the single a four-and-a-half rating.
-Rob Sheffield of Rolling Stone praised Swift's lyrical craftsmanship, calling the song's couplets "You made a rebel of a careless man's careful daughter" as a "brilliant throwaway detail."
-Bobby Peacock of Roughstock gave the song three-and-a-half stars out of five, lauding its catchy yet melodious hook.
-However, he pointed out that the song reflects her earlier works in the first two albums and he wished that Swift would "try something a little more out of the ordinary."
-Nick Levine of Digital Spy gave the song four stars out of five, commenting that although the song was "formulaic," the formula was executed convincingly.
-Chrissie Dickinson of the Chicago Tribune noted that "Mine" is an epitome of Swift's classic song-craft, calling it "simple but honest expressions of emotion."
-Anthony Benigno of the Daily News said that although the track is reminiscent of Swift's previous hits, he added, "the song's origins are grounded more in failed relationships than storybook ones."
+"Mine" received mostly positive reviews by music critics.
+Rob Sheffield of Rolling Stone praised Swift's lyrical craftsmanship, regarding the lyric "You made a rebel of a careless man's careful daughter" as a "brilliant throwaway detail."
+Chrissie Dickinson of the Chicago Tribune regarded "Mine" as an epitome of Swift's classic song-craft, calling it "simple but honest expressions of emotion."
+Bobby Peacock from Roughstock lauded the song's catchy yet melodious hook, but thought that it reflects her earlier works and said that he wished that Swift would "try something a little more out of the ordinary."
+Nick Levine of Digital Spy commented that although "Mine" was "formulaic", the formula was executed convincingly.
+Anthony Benigno of the Daily News similarly wrote although the track was reminiscent of Swift's previous hits, its "origins are grounded more in failed relationships than storybook ones."

-Blake Boldt of Engine 145 gave the song a thumbs-down, criticizing Swift's failure to deliver an expected "big payoff" through the song.
-He contended that this failure proves that "Swift's songwriting skills are still raw, still needing that one last polish in order to shine."